 Tropical Hibiscus Take Lots of Watering

-Hibiscus need lots of water, but they need it to run through the soil mixture and out the bottom of the container.
-Lack of water will cause the leaves to turn yellow and flower buds to drop.
+Hibiscus needs lots of water, but they need it to run through the soil mixture and out the bottom of the container.
+Lack of water will cause the leaves of hibiscus to turn yellow and flower buds to drop.

 If you live in a very hot, dry climate, you may need to water your Hibiscus a couple of times daily.
 Water thoroughly, allowing the water to run through the soil and out the drainage holes.

 Your Hibiscus should never be left standing in water.
 As with most plants, Hibiscus are subject to root rot if they are left to stand in water.
 You must avoid this at all costs.